Health benefits of omega 3 fatty acids are not limited to the heart.

 Not all dietary supplements are manufactured equally.
 The industry is not as strictly regulated as the pharmaceutical industry.
-Dietary supplements, such as fish oil, are considered to be foods”, not drugs, by the FDA.
+The FDA considers dietary supplements, such as fish oil, to be foods”, not drugs.

-The dietary supplement industry operated without guidelines for manufacturers from 1994 to 2008 when the current Good Manufacturing Practices (cGMP) final rule was implemented by the FDA.
-These rules were fully implemented by June 2010.
+The dietary supplement industry operated without guidelines for manufacturers from 1994 to 2010 when the current Good Manufacturing Practices (cGMP) final rule was fully implemented by the FDA.
 However, health advocates and industry watchdogs complained the rules were far too lax.
 They said supplement makers were basically left on the "honor system".
 Some predicted unscrupulous sellers could and would invade the market.

 In two recent prior years, the cGMP failure rate was as high as 70%.
 That's 7 of 10 manufacturers failing one or more safety compliance issues.

-Will the Trump Administration's edict for less industry regulation have an effect on 2017 statistics?
+Will the Trump Administration's edict for less industry regulation have an effect on future statistics?
 Only time will tell.

 The old adage “you get what you pay for” often rings true with dietary supplements.

 Testing methods are of utmost importance if a manufacturer is trying to produce the best fish oil supplement.
 For example, the company referenced above features a pharmaceutical grade state-of-the-art, proprietary, triple molecular distillation process that concentrates natural beneficial omega-3 fatty acids with these benefits: